ga-wdi-lessons/css-flexbox/readme.md

 Your task is to...
 * Come up with [ELI5 ("Explain Like I'm 5")](https://www.reddit.com/r/explainlikeimfive) definition for the property.
 * List the different values this property can take.
-* Create [a Codepen](http://codepen.io) demonstrating the property's usage.
+* Create [a Codepen](http://codepen.io) demonstrating the property's usage, then post it in the discussion Slack channel.
 * If possible, practice using some of the flex properties we covered in the previous section.

-> You will need to create a Codepen account in order to save your pen and share the link.
+> You will need to (create a Codepen account)[https://codepen.io/accounts/signup] in order to save your pen and share the link.

 If you finish early, try exploring some of the [other flexbox properties](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) not assigned in this exercise.